I am a jerk. Broken like a character from a Wes Anderson movie.

 They’ve taken their toll these latter days.

-"For myself, I would see the White Tree in flower again in the courts of the kings, and the Silver Crown return, and Minas Tirith in peace: Minas Anor again as of old, full of light, high and fair, beautiful as a queen among other queens; not as a mistress of many slaves, nay, not even a kind mistress of willing slaves.
+This scene has been breaking my heart all weekend.
+Especially the last six panels.
+The author grabbed what it feels to leave better than anybody I can think of off of the top of my head."For myself, I would see the White Tree in flower again in the courts of the kings, and the Silver Crown return, and Minas Tirith in peace: Minas Anor again as of old, full of light, high and fair, beautiful as a queen among other queens; not as a mistress of many slaves, nay, not even a kind mistress of willing slaves.
 War must be, while we defend our lives against a destroyer who would devour all; but I do not love the bright sword for its sharpness, nor the arrow for its swiftness, nor the warrior for his glory.
 I love only that which they defend: the city of the Men of NĂºmenor, and I would have her loved for her memory, her ancientry, her beauty, and her present wisdom.
 Not feared, save as men may fear the dignity of a man, old and wise."

 4:42 P.M. is a very happy minute.